Welcome to Kelso Medical Group Practice

 - Emergency/Duty Team Appointments - these should be requested only in the event of an urgent problem that cannot wait for a routine appointment.
 This includes issues such as chest pain, problems with breathing, severe abdominal pain, blackouts, changes to conscious level, signs of a stroke, signs of sepsis, broken or injured bones.
 Emergency appointments should not be used for longer-term problems, medication requests, fit note/sick line requests or minor ailments

-- ANP On The Day Appointments - these are appropriate for the following conditions: minor ailments, coughs, cold and flu symptoms, sore throat, ear ache, cystitis/urinary tract infection, aches and pains (including back pain), fever/high temperature, rashes, dizzy spells, abdominal pain, allergic reactions, eye infections, shingles, hayfever, insect bites, diarrhoea and vomiting, STDs, headaches and migraine, emergency contraception
+- ANP (On The Day Appointments only) - these are appropriate for the following conditions: minor ailments, coughs, cold and flu symptoms, sore throat, ear ache, cystitis/urinary tract infection, aches and pains (including back pain), fever/high temperature, rashes, dizzy spells, abdominal pain, allergic reactions, eye infections, shingles, hayfever, insect bites, diarrhoea and vomiting, STDs, headaches and migraine, emergency contraception

 - Routine GP Appointments - these are best suited to non-urgent problems and follow-up appointments.
 They are also appropriate for the management of long-term conditions such as respiratory issues or blood pressure issues, contraception issues, minor ailments, non-urgent general medical issues, mental health follow-up, fit note/sick line requests, medication reviews and alterations

 - Practice Pharmacist Appointments - available for medication reviews and urgent medication queries